vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin sourcecode.md

 # if you're a confluent employee (make sure to set your aws credentials and follow Maven FAQ), it will also work on proprietary connectors and fully managed connectors
 playground connector-plugin sourcecode --connector-plugin confluentinc/kafka-connect-oracle-xstream-cdc-source --compile --connector-tag "1.2.0" --compile-verbose

+# will open repository in your editor
+playground connector-plugin sourcecode --connector-plugin confluentinc/kafka-connect-hdfs --open

 ```